 It is intended to give practitioners a refresher on terms they may not use as frequently, such as limitation of liability, hardship clauses, choice of law and its repercussions, penalty clauses/forfeiture clauses, the in duplum rule, and so on.

 The Financial Advisory and Intermediary Services Act is intended to protect consumers as well as financial service providers.

 However, the Act is not easy to read and the details may be difficult to grasp for those not used to working with legal documents.
 This course will unpack the terminology of the Act, the requirements and obligations, updates to the legislation, and the Act’s relationship to related legislation.

 Join us for a two-hour webinar in which we will explore the FAIS Act in context.

-The Programme in Legislative Drafting provides you with the requisite skills and competencies to produce clear, effective and implementable legislation and directives that comply with the requirements of the Constitution and based on the Commonwealth system of legislative drafting.
+The Programme in Legislative Drafting is designed to empower government legislative drafters, compliance officers, drafting consultants in private practice as well as the drafters of rules and regulations for other organs of state and parastatal bodies in order to produce clear, effective and implementable legislation and directives to comply with the requirements of the Supreme Constitution (based on the Commonwealth system of legislative drafting).

 The Labour Dispute Resolution (LDR) for Labour Relations Practitioners short course is aimed at empowering delegates with knowledge and practical skills to participate in statutory labour dispute resolution procedures related to the Commission for Conciliation, Mediation and Arbitration (CCMA) and to deal with industrial action.